derekjdoug/reading-notes/topicNotes.md

 # Topic Notes

-## Week 01

-## Day 01

-We learned an introduction to GitHub *and* Markdown.
-Specifically, we practiced navigating some important areas of the GitHub user interface, and basic Markdown syntax.

-For a simple overview (how I *currently* understand it):

-- GitHub is a creation platform used for code!
-- Markdown is a way to write/stylize/format prose
-- They work together and it's important to understand Markdown in order to use GitHub

-Sometimes, I felt a bit lost navigating GitHub (especially when I tried to find my website URL a 2nd time), but my knowledge will improve with exposure

---Derek

 ## Day 02

 First and foremost, I learned the critical differences between a word processor and a text editor.